jimvdl/gitv/README.md

 # gitv

-Walks back the git log of Cargo.toml by first executing `git log --format%H HEAD Cargo.toml` to get all git commit hashes where Cargo.toml was modified (`%H` outputs only hashes).
-It then iterates the commit hashes while running `git show
-$hash:Cargo.toml` for every hash, where `$hash` is the current [`Hash`](src/hash.rs).
+Walks back the git log of Cargo.toml by first executing `git log --format=%H HEAD Cargo.toml` to get all git commit hashes where Cargo.toml was modified (`%H` outputs only hashes).
+It then iterates the commit hashes while running `git show $hash:Cargo.toml` for every hash, where `$hash` is the current [`Hash`](src/hash.rs).
 It then tries to parse the version field of the toml file and wraps it in a [`Version`](src/version.rs).
 Some versioning checks determine if the current commit needs to be tagged and if it finds that commit, tag it.